vechain/thor-devkit.java/README.md

 # VeChain Thor Devkit (SDK) in Java

-Java (8+) library to assist smooth development on VeChain for developers and hobbyists.
+Java (8+) library to assist a smoother development process on VeChainThor for all developers and hobbyists.

 |                          Content                          |
 | --------------------------------------------------------- |